Flyrell/ng-dragonly/README.md

 # Angular's Drag-only directive
-This is the latest Angular's package used for dynamically dragging the components/elements in your web-based application.
+This is the latest Angular's package used for dynamically dragging/moving the elements in your web-based application.

+Live demo is available [here](http://www.zbinski.eu/ng-dragonly)

 ### Installation